 I suppose incorporating brown into your decorating scheme need not be seasonal, but brown leather has such a "clubby" feel that I can’t help the association.
 From well-worn saddles to elegant English interiors, brown leather decorative items create a sense of old world elegance.
 You can also create a clubby vibe by using brown colored replacement shades on wall lights, sconces, and table lamps.

-Brown Leather Hide Square Pillow and American Heritage Bella Bourbon Backless Bar Stool
+Brown Leather Hide Square Pillow (no longer available) and American Heritage Bella Bourbon Backless Bar Stool

 Interior inspirations can come from anywhere.
 From seasonal clothing to vintage bicycle seats, shades of brown translate beautifully into fall decorating ideas.